 Despite all the changes in the region, many of our key investment themes are still intact.
 Indeed, we left confident that KKR’s penchant for buying complexity, particularly around large corporate carve-outs, and selling simplicity once we have made operational improvements, has a lot of momentum in the region, especially in Korea, Japan, and Australia.
 This viewpoint is significant because although corporate carve-outs usually provide above average returns, they also require larger sums of capital than the average private equity deal.
 Second, automation/digitalization is a powerful investment theme that is reshaping how corporates produce goods and services as well as how individuals buy them.
 Third, consumption upgrades as a play on rising GDP-per-capita remains a mega theme, and as such, Healthcare, Financial Services, and Technology still represent compelling sectors of interest to us.
 Importantly, many of the public market indices do not have exposure to these themes, and as such, we continue to believe that Private Equity and Growth Equity remain more efficient investment vehicles for accessing these themes relative to the public markets.

 Geopolitics is on everyone’s mind.
 As we mentioned earlier, concern number one for almost everyone with whom we spoke is the speed and level of the Fed’s path to normalization.
 However, in the runner-up position is geopolitics, including Russia’s invasion of Ukraine, U.S.-China tensions, and North Korea’s recent missile launches.
 For investors, unfortunately, there is no silver bullet.
-Rather, we see many leading CIOs capping their China exposure (see our The Times They Are A-Changin' note) at around 5-10% of total portfolio allocations as well as diversifying across asset class and country.
+Rather, we see many leading CIOs capping their China exposure (see our note) at around 5-10% of total portfolio allocations as well as diversifying across asset class and country.
 We also think our ‘security of everything’ thesis, including cyber, data security, energy security, and transportation, should likely be a larger percentage of everyone’s portfolio on a go-forward basis.

 Looking at the big picture, the most important conclusion from our trip is that CIOs should start to increase exposure to Asia over the coming twelve months.
 As we detail below, we remain firmly of the view that private markets, especially Private Equity, will continue to outperform public markets.
 However, public markets are cheap at the moment, and for more tactical accounts, valuations appear compelling (Exhibit 11).
 Also, from a portfolio construction perspective, we want to reiterate that Asia does carry a lot of idiosyncratic, individualistic traits, given its vastness and notable differences amongst its economies.
 There is also a lot of opportunity in many of the major asset classes where KKR invests, which is one of the key reasons we have almost doubled our balance sheet exposure to the region since before the pandemic.